Showing posts with label couples. Show all posts

 Friday, September 5, 2025

-A Letter that Never Was!
+A Letter Never Sent!

 I'm writing everything that I've ever wanted to say to you, but I couldn't, knowing that everyone will read this except you—the one for whom I'm pouring my heart out on this paper today.